SwiftMindInstitute/open-source/packages/utility-types/README.md

 # Utility-Types

-Utility-Types for TypeScript by BlueSky.llc.
+Utility-Types for TypeScript by SwiftMind Institute.

 # Overview